See All FAQs and Terms (Quick Links) for links to all FAQs including purchase terms, free software agreements, and software licensing terms.

 Digital Signatures and User Account Control

-1. On some systems the signature was not correctly recognized as a trusted publisher, invoking the yellow warning “User Account Control” box and displaying “unknown” as the publisher.
-This should no longer be an issue; several years ago we moved to Digicert from StartSSL for our code signing certificates, which should be supported on all modern platforms “out of the box” and without update.
+1. With some of our very old software, on some systems the signature was not correctly recognized as a trusted publisher, invoking the yellow/orange warning “User Account Control” box and displaying “unknown” as the publisher.
+This should no longer be an issue; several years ago we moved away from StartSSL for our code signing certificates; most recently we have used SSL.com, which should be supported on all modern platforms “out of the box” and without update.

 To resolve the issue, be sure and install the Trusted Root Certificates update from Microsoft/Windows Update.
 If this does not appear in the updates list, you may manually download and install the package directly from Microsoft HERE for Windows XP.
 Alternately, visit which will prompt you to download the appropriate cert, open the file and select Install.

-- As a PC Repair business customer, one might expect the ability to fully brand a “White-Label” application with your business logo and details.
-Unfortunately this is only partially true, without a lot of effort on your part.
-The issue does not affect only our software, as the trusted publisher information appearing on the UAC prompt of ANY application cannot be altered, except by “signing” the executable with a new digital signature.
-Otherwise UAC would be a pretty pointless feature, as all manner of malware could disguise itself as legitimate applications!
+This issue affects not only our software, but all software from anywhere else, because the trusted publisher information appearing on the User Account Control prompt of ANY application cannot be altered, except by “signing” the executable with a new digital signature.
+Otherwise, User Account Control would be a pretty pointless feature, as all manner of malware could disguise itself as legitimate applications!

-So how do you re-sign the executable with your own digital signature, specifying your own company name?
-Well the process is fairly complicated, and involves obtaining an identity verification from a trusted certificate authority, such as Comodo, Verisign, or StartSSL (which I personally used the latter as it was far less expensive.)
-Digicert, which we currently use.
-The process of obtaining identity verification, a digital code signing certificate, and applying that to the executable is outlined in my blog post Digital Code Signing – What a Chore!
+So how can you sign the executable with your own digital signature, specifying your own company name?
+The process can be somewhat involved and requires paying for and obtaining an identity verification from a trusted certificate authority, such as SSL.com (now the least expensive company mentioned), Comodo, Verisign, Digicert, or StartSSL.
+Granted this information may be a little outdated, the process of obtaining identity verification, a digital code signing certificate, and applying that to the executable is outlined in a now very old blog post called Digital Code Signing – What a Chore! if you are curious and maybe want to do this yourself.

 Latest News